Advanced Controls

 source .venv/bin/activate

-For a global CLI install (without repo presets/config files):
+For a global CLI install that still uses the curated catalog:

 uv tool install dagzoo